 - Running on empty (pdf) (link to WSJ (html)) March 2 2013 Review of "The Banker's new Clothes" by Anat Admati and Martin Hellwig.
 Banks should issue a heck of a lot more equity, a heck of a lot less debt, and a heck of a lot less nonsense.

-- The Fed's Mission Impossible Wall Street Journal December 29 2011 (Local pdf) A review of the Fed's proposal (the press release) to regulate big banks -- and, soon, everyone else.
+- The Fed's Mission Impossible Wall Street Journal December 29 2011 (Local pdf) A review of the Fed's (the press release here, the proposal -- old link, broken -- vanished off the Fed's website) to regulate big banks -- and, soon, everyone else.

 - The More Capital, The Safer the Bank

 July 15 2011 Wall Street Journal.